Gibberlings3/Road_To_Discovery_for_SoD/sodrtd/readme.sodrtd.german.txt

 ÄNDERUNGSHISTORIE

+Version 1.0
+- Scrypool Scene with Hephernaan will no longer lead to hints about fiend master.
+PC can tell officers about "Umbral Accord" instead.
+- Scrypool Scene will no longer lead to conclusion that Hephrnaan is betraying Caelar.
+- Sir Deggernaut will have appropriate scripts in camps.
+- Added extra reply option to Daeros dialogue to learn about fiend master.
+Hearing about "dark creature in mirror" will no longer lead to this knowledge directly.
+- Variable "C#RtD_HephernaanVisual" has value of 2: "PC knows that Hephernaan [who is Caelar's advisor] is working with Umbral Accord"; added "C#RtD_CoalHephernaanVisual" accordingly; updated readme and docs with description.
+- Updated links in sodrtd.ini.

 Version 0.8 Beta
 - Updated Themed Tweaks "Add stat-based observations and options" component to TT v0.4: Info about fallen paladin Dauston should be available if Corwin joins the party at first camp, too; Edwin's dialogue about scrying pool scene should close propely.